Field help

 Off-site work: The child is also considered belonging to your household if he/she has been temporarily living away from home or if the taxpayer lives with his/her child, for example, with his/her parents or grandparents.

-Has the child benefit been paid to you for ?
+Has the child benefit been paid to you for the child?

 The application for a tax relief for single parents is submitted for

-You will also receive the tax relief amount for single parents if
+You are also entitled to the tax relief for single parents if

-Your tax office will reduce the tax relief amount by one twelfth for each full calendar month in which the conditions were not met.
+Your tax office will reduce the relief by one twelfth for each full calendar month in which the conditions were not met.

 Background:

-In 2021, the Federal Fiscal Court ruled that spouses who are jointly taxed can also claim the tax relief amount for single parents proportionately in the year of marriage.
-Requirement: The spouses did not live in a household with another person of legal age before the marriage (Federal Fiscal Court ruling dated 28.10.2021, III R 57/20).
+In 2021, the Federal Fiscal Court ruled that jointly assessed spouses can also claim the tax relief for single parents in the year of marriage on a pro rata basis.
+Condition: The spouses did not live in a household with another adult before the marriage (BFH ruling of 28.10.2021, III R 57/20).

-Furthermore, the Federal Fiscal Court has ruled that in the year of separation, the tax relief amount is to be granted proportionately for the months after the separation if individual assessment is chosen and no other person of full age lives in the household (Federal Fiscal Court ruling dated 28.10.2021, III R 17/20).
+Furthermore, the Federal Fiscal Court ruled that in the year of separation, the relief is to be granted on a pro rata basis for the months after the separation if individual assessment is chosen and no other adult lives in the household (BFH ruling of 28.10.2021, III R 17/20).

 Last name, first name